abpframework/abp/docs/en/JSON.md

 The ABP Framework provides an abstraction to work with JSON.
 Having such an abstraction has some benefits;

 * You can write library independent code.
 Therefore, you can change the underlying library with the minimum effort and code change.
-* You can easily change the underlying JSON library (System.Text.Json, Newtonsoft.Json, etc.) by configuring the options.
 * You can use the predefined converters defined in the ABP without worrying about the underlying library's internal details.

 > The JSON serialization system is implemented with the [Volo.Abp.Json](https://www.nuget.org/packages/Volo.Abp.Json) NuGet package.
 Most of the time, you don't need to manually [install it](https://abp.io/package-detail/Volo.Abp.Json) since it comes pre-installed with the [application startup template](Startup-Templates/Application.md).